Saturation-IO/saturation-js/VIBE.md

 ### Show More Project Details
 ```
-Also display:
+Update the app/page.tsx server component to also display:
 - Project status (active/archived)
 - Project labels
 - Creation date
 - Total budget for each project
+Keep the data fetching server-side.
 ```

 ### Add Budget Information
 ```
-For each project, fetch and show:
+In the server component, for each project also fetch and show:
 - Total budget estimate
 - Total actuals spent
 - Remaining budget
+Use Promise.all for parallel fetching to optimize performance.
 ```

 ### Add Basic Interactivity
 ```
-Add a button to:
-- Refresh the project list
+Convert to a client component with 'use client' and add:
+- A refresh button using router.refresh()
-- Filter to show only active projects
+- Client-side filtering for active/archived projects
 - Sort projects alphabetically
+Fetch data in a server component and pass it as props.
 ```

 ### Add a Simple Form
 ```
-Add an input field to:
+Create a server action in app/actions.ts to:
 - Create a new project with a name
-- Show success/error messages
+- Show success/error messages using toast or inline
+- Revalidate the page after creation
+Use Next.js server actions for form submission.
 ```

 ## Building From Here

 Once you have the Hello World working, you can build a real app:

-### Add Tailwind CSS for Styling
+### Improve Styling with Tailwind
 ```
-Add Tailwind CSS and make it look better with:
+Next.js includes Tailwind by default.
+Update the styling with:
-- A centered container
+- A centered container using max-w-4xl mx-auto
-- Card layout for projects
+- Card layout for projects using shadow and rounded borders
-- Proper spacing and typography
+- Proper spacing with p-4 and space-y-4
 - A header with your company name
+- Responsive design with sm: and md: breakpoints
 ```

 ### Create a Simple Dashboard
 ```
-Transform it into a one-page dashboard showing:
+Transform app/page.tsx into a dashboard with multiple server components:
-- Project count summary
-- List of projects with budgets
-- Total workspace budget
-- Recent actuals (last 10)
+- Create app/components/ProjectSummary.tsx for counts
+- Create app/components/ProjectList.tsx for project cards
+- Create app/components/BudgetOverview.tsx for totals
+- Create app/components/RecentActuals.tsx for latest entries
+Compose them in the main page using Suspense boundaries.
 ```

-### Add React Router for Multiple Pages
+### Add Multiple Pages with App Router
 ```
-Add routing and create separate pages for:
+Create separate routes using Next.js App Router:
-- Projects list
+- app/projects/page.tsx - Projects list
-- Budget viewer (click a project to see its budget)
+- app/projects/[id]/page.tsx - Project detail with budget
-- Actuals list
+- app/actuals/page.tsx - Actuals list
-Keep it simple with just these three pages.
+- app/layout.tsx - Shared navigation
+Use Link components for navigation and dynamic routes for project details.
 ```

 ## Tips for Best Results